fr3d3rico/mongodb_expressjs_vuejs/README.md

 I also use mongoose-paginate(https://www.npmjs.com/package/mongoose-paginate) to perform pagination query.
 This plugin is amazing!

+The project not focus to manage front-end dependencies like bower.
+However, this SPA (https://en.wikipedia.org/wiki/Single-page_application) project use CDN to import bootstrap, jquery and vuejs.
+Feel free to improve and apply an better approach for front-end architecture.

 ## Prerequistes

 1 - Install Node.js and update npm (https://docs.npmjs.com/getting-started/installing-node)